 The Greater Chicago Food Depository provides food to people in need and has supplied pop-up food pantries on the South and West sides throughout the pandemic, from South Shore to Bronzeville to Little Village.
 You can volunteer.
 You can make a monetary donation.
 Website.

 Gyrls in the H.O.O.D.
 Foundation provides Chicagoland girls with a variety of services, including providing reproductive and sexual health education so they can make informed decisions.
-It’s collecting donations of hygiene items, like toothbrushes and deodorant, to create kids for girls.
 You can read about how it created a shelter for young women here.
 You can make a monetary donation.
 Website.

 Love Fridge is a mutual aid group that helps neighbors create free fridges and pantries in Chicago neighborhoods.
 People can leave food donations at the fridges and people in need can stop by to get supplies.
 You can volunteer.
 You can host a fridge.
 Website.

 Masjid al-Rabia is a person-of-color-led and LGBTQ+-affirming Islamic community center that provides resources and support to marginalized Muslims, including those who are LGBTQ+.
 It helps people access food, runs a free community library, sends free care packages nationally to incarcerated Muslims.
 You can find volunteer opportunities and make a donation online.
 Website.

 The Middle Eastern Immigrant and Refugee Alliance supports refugees coming to the Chicago area while ensuring it preserves Middle Eastern culture.
 It helps refugees and immigrants access services like health care and public benefits.
 You can make a monetary donation.
 Website.

 The Mobile Migrant Health Team provides health care to migrants.
 You can make a monetary donation.